ShouWenWang-Lab/snakemake_DARLIN/README.md

 python -m ipykernel install --user --name=snakemake
 ```

 Additionally, you will need to install [pear](https://www.h-its.org/downloads/pear-academic/) and `matlab` so that they will be available as commands in terminal.
 We only consider running this pipeline on a remote server using a SLURM system.
-The matlab will be loaded with the command
+The matlab will be loaded with the command in this pipeline
 ```bash
 module load matlab/2019a
 ```